CandyCoded/CandyCoded/README.md

 #### DrawLines

 Takes either an array or list of `Vector3`s and draws them using [`UnityEngine.Debug.DrawLine`](https://docs.unity3d.com/ScriptReference/Debug.DrawLine.html).
-DrawLines contains the same parameters as the Unity's DrawLine method: color, duration and depthTest.
+DrawLines contains the same display parameters as Unity's DrawLine method: color, duration and depthTest.

 **Color** Color of lines.